-- 16.1 The Union recognizes and accepts the authority of the Board of Trustees acting in all matters concerning appointment, reappointment, promotion and tenure. - matters of appointment, reappointment, promotion and tenure, must have input at the point of closest contact with the faculty members individually affected.
+16.1 The Union recognizes and accepts the authority of the Board of Trustees acting in all matters concerning appointment, reappointment, promotion and tenure.

+16.2 At the same time, in an academic community, these matters of appointment, reappointment, promotion and tenure, must have input at the point of closest contact with the faculty members individually affected.
 Accordingly, the Chairperson of each Department shall receive written recommendations in all of these matters from the Departmental faculty and any other members of the Institute community who may be affected by these matters which shall include advice as to standards for eligibility, fitness and evaluation.
-The faculty in each Department and/or Area and in the Library shall set up such procedures as they deem appropriate to effectuate the foregoing. - reappointment, promotion and/or tenure, as set forth in Article 16.2 above shall be in writing and shall be forwarded to the Chairperson and/or Area Head.
+The faculty in each Department and/or Area and in the Library shall set up such procedures as they deem appropriate to effectuate the foregoing.

+16.3 Evaluation reports and recommendations concerning reappointment, promotion and/or tenure, as set forth in Article 16.2 above shall be in writing and shall be forwarded to the Chairperson and/or Area Head.
 The Chairperson and/or Area Head shall add his or her comments and copies of these evaluation reports, recommendations and comments shall be given to the individual faculty member involved who shall have the opportunity to append or affix his or her comments.
-These recommendations will then be forwarded to the Dean of the School or the Librarian, who shall add his or her comments, with copies to the individual faculty member involved who shall have the opportunity to append or affix his or her comments.
-These recommendations will then be forwarded to the Provost or such other academic administrative officer as may be designated by the Board of Trustees, for review and recommendation with copies to the individual faculty member involved who shall have the opportunity to append or affix his or her comments.
+These recommendations will then be forwarded to the Dean of the School or the Libraries, who shall add his or her comments, with copies to the individual faculty member involved who shall have the opportunity to append or affix his or her comments.
+These recommendations will then be forwarded to the

+Provost or such other academic administrative officer as may be designated by the Board of Trustees, for review and recommendation with copies to the individual faculty member involved who shall have the opportunity to append or affix his or her comments.
 Final determination is by the expressed approval of the Board of Trustees.
 Review and determination shall also take into account enrollment trends, distribution and budgetary considerations.
 Differences between the recommendations made and final determination are to be clearly stated in writing setting forth the reasons for the determination.

-- of appointment of the procedures employed by the respective Department, School or Library.
-The faculty member shall be advised by the Department Chairperson of the time when recommendations affecting his or her reappointment, promotion, and/or tenure are to be made by the Department faculty, Head and Dean, and he or she shall be given a reasonable opportunity to submit such material as he or she believes will be helpful to an adequate consideration of his or her circumstances. - 16.5 All regular appointments shall be on an annual basis with annual compensation except that part-time faculty members who teach only one semester or trimester each academic year shall be appointed on a semester or trimester basis. - 16.6 For non-tenured faculty members, no one shall be denied reappointment for professional incompetence unless he or she has been evaluated and two out of three successive semester or trimester evaluations are negative, except that for faculty members in initial appointments one semester or trimester evaluation may be sufficient.
+16.4 Faculty members shall be advised in writing at the time of appointment of the standards for eligibility, fitness and evaluation and the procedures employed by the respective Department, School or Library.
+The faculty member shall be advised by the Department Chairperson of the time when recommendations affecting his or her reappointment, promotion, and/or tenure are to be made by the Department faculty, Head and Dean, and he or she shall be given a reasonable opportunity to submit such material as he or she believes will be helpful to an adequate consideration of his or her circumstances.

+16.5 All regular appointments shall be on an annual basis with annual compensation except that part-time faculty members who teach only one semester or trimester each academic year shall be appointed on a semester or trimester basis.

+16.6 For non-tenured faculty members, no one shall be denied reappointment for professional incompetence unless he or she has been evaluated and two out of three successive semester or trimester evaluations are negative, except that for faculty members in initial appointments one semester or trimester evaluation may be sufficient.